About BYUMS

 Additional Gold Chapter of Excellence requirements listed in bold and italics below

-Gold: Have an annual strategic planning meeting where your chapter leaders meet to plan your event calendar for the next 12 months
+Gold: Have an annual strategic planning meeting where your chapter leaders meet to plan your event calendar for the next 12 months- Chapter President (required)

 An event with the focus of moral and ethical leadership.
 This could include a speaker with industry expertise or a service project promoting the values of ethical leadership.